-Much could be done to improve the inference algorithms in \pkg{GPstuff}.
-For example, the shape of the conditional posterior of a latent variable could be estimated more accurately with techniques described by, for example, \citet{Rue+Martino+Chopin:2009}, \citet{Paquet+Winther+Opper:2009}, and \citet{Cseke+Heskes:2010} \citep[see also][]{Tierney+Kadane:1986}.
-Improvements compromise the computational speed but are essential for more reliable results, for which reason these techniques provide an important future extension for the toolbox.
 There are also other analytic approximations than the Laplace approximation or EP proposed in the literature.
 Most of these are based on some kind of variational approximation \citep{Gibbs+MacKay:2000,Csato+Opper:2002,Tipping+Lawrence:2005,Kuss:2006,Opper+Archambeau:2009}.
 Laplace approximation and EP were chosen to \pkg{GPstuff} for a few reasons.
 They both are, in theory, straightforward to implement for any factorizable likelihood (although sometimes there are practical problems with the implementation).
 Laplace approximation is also fast and EP is shown to work well in many problems.
 Here, we have considered parametric observation models but non-parametric versions are possible as well.
 Examples of possible extensions to that direction are provided by \citet{Snelson+Rasmussen+Ghahramani:2004} and \citet{Tokdar+Zhu+Ghosh:2010}.

 \pkg{GPstuff} is an ongoing project and the package will be updated whenever new functionalities are ready.
 The latest version of the toolbox is available from \url{http://becs.aalto.fi/en/research/bayes/gpstuff/}.